 If your console works fine except for the turntable component, I should be able to work on the turntable if you can remove it from the console and bring it to me.

-Once that’s established, shoot me an email with a picture of the record player and a description of the symptoms.
+If you plan on removing the turntable to bring to me, send me an email with a picture of it and a description of the symptoms.
 If it’s something I can take on, I’ll send you instructions on how to remove the changer.
 It requires a few common tools, but it’s not a difficult operation.

 Please keep in mind that repairs for console turntables are a “best effort” service.
 Some of the mechanisms are quite complex.
 I try to get them 100% functional, but often poor storage or excessive use makes that difficult.